 The plaintiff submitted a membership application to an association.
 On behalf of the association, the society (more precisely: its managing director) took action to check the plaintiff's criminal background.
 For this purpose, it commissioned a private investigator, who then provided results relevant to criminal law.
 Ultimately, the managing director clarified this to the board of directors, who therefore denied the plaintiff membership.

-The plaintiff considered this to be a violation of data protection and sued not only the association but also the company with said managing director for damages in the amount of €5,000 pursuant to Article 82 of the GDPR.
+The plaintiff saw this as a violation of the data protection and sued not only the association but also the company with said managing director for damages in the amount of € 5,000 in accordance with Art.
+82 GDPR.

 The decision of the court